pschmitt/kubernetes-ssh-backdoor/README.md

 The tunnel exposes the Kubernetes API server on the bastion host at `127.0.0.1:<REMOTE_PORT>`.

-**Note on Port Selection**: The default remote port is 16443 (not 6443) because ports below 1024 require privileged access on most systems.
-You can use any port >= 1024 that doesn't conflict with existing services on your bastion host.
+### Automatic Port Selection

+By default, the remote port is computed from the cluster name using T9 (phone keypad) encoding to create a unique, memorable port for each cluster:

+- **wiit-edge-002** → 9448 (94483343 truncated to fit valid port range)
+- **production** → 7764 (7763828466 truncated)
+- **staging** → 7824

+The algorithm:
+1. Converts cluster name to numbers using T9 encoding (abc=2, def=3, etc.)
+2. Truncates from the right if the number is too large (>65535)
+3. Ensures the port is >= 1024

+This creates deterministic, collision-resistant ports that are easy to remember.
+You can always override with `--remote-port` if needed.

+**Note**: Ports below 1024 require privileged access on most systems, so all computed ports are >= 1024.

 ### kubectl Wrapper